jhsiao12/cmi-pb/README.md

 ### Getting Started
-To run this project, follow these steps:
+To run this project locally, follow these steps:
 Install the required dependencies listed in the requirements.txt file using the following command:

 ```bash